jdimonaco/Streamlit-App-Truck-Utilisation-And-Revenue-Forecast/README.md

 ## Model Training:

-Calculate truck utilisation/n
+*Calculate truck utilisation
-Split the data into training and testing sets/n
+*Split the data into training and testing sets
-Train the logistic regression model on the training set
+*Train the logistic regression model on the training set

 ## Model Evaluation:

-Evaluate the model's performance using Mean Absolute Error Visualise the difference between the model's predictions and actual values
+*Evaluate the model's performance using Mean Absolute Error *Visualise the difference between the model's predictions and actual values

 A Streamlit app is provided to interact with the model.
 This app allows users to:

-Upload their own dataset
+*Upload their own dataset
-Preprocess the data
+*Preprocess the data
-Train the model
+*Train the model
-Make predictions
+*Make predictions
-Visualise results
+*Visualise results

 ## Data
 This project and dataset were created specifically for educational purpose.
 The data is fictional and may not reflect the full complexity of real-world scenarios.